Regional climate risk assessment from climate models using probabilistic machine learning: Related work

-In the climate projection setting, there is no straightforward way to obtain paired data due to the nature of the problem (i.e., turbulent flows, with characteristically different statistics across a large span of spatiotemporal scales).
-In the weather and climate literature (see \cite{vandal2017intercomparison} for an extensive overview), prior knowledge can be exploited to downscale specific variables~\cite{Wilby_1998:downscaling}.
-One of the most predominant methods of this type is bias correction and spatial disaggregation (BCSD), which combines traditional spline interpolation with a quantile matching bias correction~\cite{Maraun2013:quantile_matching} and a disaggregation step , and linear models~\cite{Hessami_2008:linear_models_statistical_dowscaling}.
-Recently, several studies have used ML to downscale physical quantities such as precipitation \cite{Vandal_2017:DeepDS}, but without quantifying the uncertainty of the prediction.
-Yet, to our knowledge, a generally applicable method to downscale arbitrary variables under an assumption of unpaired data is lacking.
+The unpaired data assumption has been a staple of weather and climate science for decades, with many methods developed to address it \cite{Wilby_1998:downscaling,panofsky1968some,hayhoe2024star,Pierce_2014_LOCA}.
+In the weather and climate literature (see~\cite{vandal2017intercomparison,burger2012downscaling} for extensive overviews), prior knowledge can be exploited to downscale specific variables~\cite{Wilby_1998:downscaling,panofsky1968some}.
+Two of the most predominant methods of this type are bias correction and spatial disaggregation (BCSD)~\cite{wood2002long,wood2004hydrologic}, which combines traditional spline interpolation with a quantile matching bias correction~\cite{Maraun2013:quantile_matching} and a disaggregation step—and linear models~\cite{Hessami_2008:linear_models_statistical_dowscaling}.
+More recent methods extend this type of methodology by adding climate signal corrections with different timescales to the climatology~\cite{hayhoe2024star}, or by adjusting historical weather analogs to follow an evolving climate~\cite{Pierce_2014_LOCA}.
+The statistical simplicity of these methods comes with limitations: they do not explicitly model spatial or inter-variable correlations, which hinders their use for risk analysis of derived weather variables, such as the heat index.

-Another difficulty is to remove the bias in the low resolution data.
-This is an instance of domain adaptation, a topic popularly studied in computer vision.
-Recent work has used generative models such as GANs and diffusion models to bridge the gap between two domains~\cite{bischoff2022:unpaired,bortoli2021diffusion,choi2021ilvr,meng2021sdedit,pan2021learning,park2020contrastive,sasaki2021:UNIT-DDPM,su2023:dual_diffusion,wu2022unifying,zhao2022egsde}.
-A popular domain alignment method dubbed AlignFlow \cite{grover2019alignflow} was used in \cite{climalign:2021} for downscaling weather data.
-This approach learns normalizing flows for source and target data of the same dimension, and uses a common latent space to move across domains.
-The advantage of those methods is that they do not require training data from two domains in correspondence.
-Many of those approaches are related to optimal transport (OT), a rigorous mathematical framework for learning maps between two domains without paired data~\cite{villani2009optimal}.

-In fact, BCSD also relies in optimal transport in the bias correction step, which is instantiated by quantile mapping (QM).
-Quantile mapping is the solution of the one-dimensional OT problem, which applies to each pixel and variable independently.
-Recent computational advances in OT for discrete (i.e., empirical) measures~\cite{cuturi2013sinkhorn} have resulted in a wide set of methods for domain adaptation~\cite{courty2017joint,flamary2016optimal}.
-Despite their empirical success with careful choices of regularization, their use alone for high-dimensional images has remained limited~\cite{papadakis2015optimal}.